A sampling service redefining how we shop and use menstrual products

 What if purchasing period products was like buying makeup?

-To identify opportunities for improving menstruators’ experience buying new period products, we created a customer journey map to analyze menstruators’ pain points and feelings at each stage of the flow.
+To uncover opportunities for improving the experience of buying new period products, we created a customer journey map to visualize pain points and emotions throughout the process.
+We found that the most friction occurred at two key stages: product selection at the point of purchase and realizing the product was unsuitable after first use.

 SOLUTION STORYBOARD